aaron-imbrock/Horned-Beasts-archive/README.md

     The Main component should pass props for the title, image and description to each HornedBeast component.
 You will find this information in the provided JSON file.

+    Number and name of feature:
+    Estimate of time needed to complete:
+    Start time:
+    Finish time:
+    Actual time needed to complete:

 ### Feature #3 Bootstrap